secretstartups/handbook/business-technology/data-team/organization/internships/index.html.md

 - Self-motivated and self-managing, with task organizational skills
 - Working knowledge of SQL
 - Basic knowledge of dashboard tools (we use Sisense)
-- At least 1 completed demoable data project (Non-commercial projects done in a spare time also count)
+- At least 1 completed demoable data project (Non-commercial projects done in a spare time also count, as do school projects)
 - Nice to have
      - Understanding of software industry
      - Prior experience in a Data Role